vasshil/Slovicky/README.md

 If the user enters a correct or incorrect answer, the text input field changes its color to green or red, and also plays an animation.
 You can also just peek at the translation without entering anything.

+Also, in future updates, you will be able to voice the words.

 ![Image alt](https://github.com/vasshil/Slovicky/raw/master/screenshots/2.png)

 At the bottom of the screen there is a slider for easy scrolling of cards and also a button for shuffling words.